saurabhdas2/saurabhdas2.github.io/_posts/2024-10-04-Formula-1-2024-Singapore-Grand-Prix-Data-Analysis.md

   - Blog
 tags:
   - DataAnalysis
 ---

 Formula 1 has been known to be a pinnacle of man-machine performance at its best.
 It not only test human endurance, judegements and intelligence but also machine's speed, realiability and performance.
-With advent of AI of-course machine has made inroads to many a different sports, eg Chess.
+With advent of AI technology has made inroads to many a different sports eg Chess.
+This has not only made the sports more interesting but also competiitve.
+While there has been some misgivings on